 Let’s start from the beginning.

 In everyday speak, ‘personal liability’ means that someone is legally responsible for something.
-In insurance, it refers to situations of bodily injury or property damage that you’re responsible for.
+In renters and home insurance, it refers to situations of bodily injury or property damage that you’re responsible for.
 And finally, ‘personal liability coverage’ is something included in your renters or homeowners insurance policy which protects you if you’re legally responsible to pay for something that happened to someone else.

 So when would personal liability coverage kick in?